 Regular Rice Is Not Low-Carb

 Processed rice products are no more suitable for low-carb diets like the keto diet.
-Contrary to popular belief, rice cake, in particular, is not good for weight loss.
+Contrary to popular belief, rice cake, in particular, is not suitable for weight loss.

-Fortunately, premium keto rice alternatives exist.
-For example, you can buy ready-made shirataki rice made from konjac flour or easily make keto cauliflower rice with my recipe yourself.
+Fortunately, excellent keto rice alternatives exist.
+You can easily make keto cauliflower rice with my recipe or buy ready-made shirataki rice from Konjac flour.

 The keto-friendly substitutes may not taste exactly like rice, but these alternatives will keep you in ketosis, so you keep burning fat instead of carbs.